 10 APRIL 2013: Several years ago, television commercials for a pseudo Mexican fast food chain encouraged diners to “make a run for the border.”
 Duke City diners should run, not walk, to California Pastrami to partake of a new menu item called The Border Dog.
 The Border Dog is perhaps as close to a Sonoran Hot Dog as you’ll find in Albuquerque.
 The hot dog is wrapped in bacon and deep-fried.
 Nestled in the bun are caramelized onions and chopped jalapeños.
 The hot dog bun is made on the premises and is quite good.

 Another addition, perhaps in response to complaints of bread which withered neath the moistness of the steamed pastrami, is a much improved bread baked on the premises.
 The bread is chewy and formidable enough for the moistness of the steamed pastrami.
 It doesn’t wither and doesn’t get soggy.
 Best of all, it’s a delicious bread which disproves the notion that good bread can’t be baked in the alkaline-rich Albuquerque area.
 Joe not only bakes his own hoagie and rye breads, but the buns for his burgers and hot dogs.
+The rye bread is especially delicious, a wonderful canvas for sandwiches or toast.
+It’s amazing how much better bread can be without artificial preservatives.

 Joe Rodriguez knows that the best way to grow his business is to invest in his business.
 To that end, he continues to expand his restaurant’s offerings.
 A pastry case displays several dessert options, but on balmy summer days only Breyer’s ice cream will do.
 Currently available only on a cone or bowl, Joe is planning on making milkshakes and malts available in the near future.
 Smoothies are also available as are some of the best housemade potato chips in Albuquerque.